IBM/deployer-operator/README.md

 Alternatively, the operator can run locally using the operator-sdk, using the following steps:

+- Start deployer operator
   - kubeconfig points to a kubernetes cluster with admin priviliege
   - *if you actually have separate hub and managed clusters,
     - use environment variable HUBCLUSTERCONFIGFILE to point to the kubeconfig to hub cluster
     - use environment variable KUBECONFIG to point to the kubeconfig to managed cluster

 ```shell
 cd "$GOPATH"/src/github.ibm.com/IBMPrivateCloud/deployer-operator